BrightspaceUI/core/components/filter/README.md

 ## Future Improvements

 * Date Dimension - Ability to filter by dates
-* ability to delay change events until the user has pressed an apply button (see [#341](https://github.com/BrightspaceUI/core/issues/341))
+* ability to delay change events until the user has pressed an apply button

 Looking for an enhancement not listed here?
 Create a GitHub issue!
 <!-- docs: end hidden content -->